Calls intensify to remove Trump from office even as he acknowledges ‘a new administration’

 Trump “invited an armed insurrection against the United States of America,” Pelosi told reporters a day after a pro-Trump mob incited by the president stormed the Capitol, vandalizing the building and forcing lawmakers to evacuate.
 One woman was fatally shot and three people died of other causes.

-Over the day, a growing chorus of officials — including current Cabinet secretaries and Trump allies — strongly chastised the president, who stayed out of sight until his evening message, in which he denounced the mob attack, adding “to those who broke the law, you will pay.”
+Over the course of the day, a growing chorus of officials — including current Cabinet secretaries and Trump allies — strongly chastised the president, who stayed out of sight until his evening message, in which he denounced the mob attack, adding “to those who broke the law, you will pay.”

 Reading off a script in a flat voice, Trump claimed he immediately deployed the National Guard to help secure the building and expel the intruders.
 Other officials have disputed that account.
 Trump also claimed his attempts to overturn the election results were simply his efforts to “ensure the integrity of the vote.”